libgdx/libgdx.github.io/_pages/dev/-index.md

 {: .notice--primary}

 Before you report an issue on our issue tracker, we ask you to do a few things:
-- Verify that the problem hasn't already been reported on the tracker
+- Verify that the problem hasn't already been reported on the tracker.
 - Make sure the bug hasn't already been fixed.
-Use the latest SNAPSHOT of libGDX to try to reproduce your issue
+Use the latest snapshot of libGDX to try to reproduce your issue.
-- Create a self-contained example to demonstrate the issue.
-Don't hack a project down.
-Start fresh to reproduce the error.
+- Create a concise, self-contained example to demonstrate the issue.

 Once you have done this, please submit this along with any stacktraces or assets to the [issue tracker](https://github.com/libgdx/libgdx/issues), whilst filling out the template that is shown when creating a new issue.